 Nikki Reimer writes poetry, non-fiction and criticism, organizes in community, yells on the internet, and makes digital art.
 Reimer has published two books of poetry: DOWNVERSE (Talonbooks 2014) and [sic] (Frontenac House 2010), which was a finalist for the Gerald Lampert Memorial Award.
 Her poetry has also been shortlisted for the Lit POP award.

-Patty Amestica, Earthly Unravelling, 2016 Copper sheet, wire, garnet, crystal, rock
+Patty Amestica, Earthly Unravelling, 2016.
+3 x 2 x 1 inches, copper sheet, wire, garnet, crystal, rock

 Patty Amestica arrived in Calgary in 1975 with her family as political refugees from Chile.
 Her interests stem from energy; to move and assist in clearing blocks or attachments with the intent to create calmness and peace in the body.